chr15m/live-cljs/README.md

 # coding

-An implementation of Bret Victor's neat live game editor in Clojurescript
+An implementation of Bret Victor's neat live game editor in Clojurescript.

+Uses [LightTable](http://lighttable.com/) to live edit the code via the browser.

 ## Usage